SolidRusT/linux-fleet-reconciler/README.md

 3. Once all tasks are complete, review the output to ensure that all packages have been successfully installed.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to Package Reconciler, please read our [contributing guide](CONTRIBUTING.md) for information on how to get started.

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).